datum-cloud/datum/config/services/iam.miloapis.com/README.md

 # Milo API Groups Configuration

-This directory contains Milo configurations for **all Milo API groups** in Datum Cloud.
+This directory contains Milo configurations for the **IAM Milo API Group** in Datum Cloud.

 It defines common validation admission policies and other base configurations needed for correct operation of all Milo API resources.